hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 You can read the following document - [Entities and Resources](https://docs.datafabric.hpe.com/72/MapROverview/object_store_account_management.html) first to gain a deeper understanding of the entity model of HPE Ezmeral Data Fabric Object Store.

-Below, I will demonstrate in turn how to create the above-required entities.
+Below, I will demonstrate how to create the above-required entities.

 #### Create an account